 The procedure is performed using generalized or localized anesthesia.
-It involves placing pieces of plastic and/or metal into the bones which will increase wrist function.
-Surgeons sometimes opt to remove the carpal bone structure completely, replacing it with artificial equipment.
+It involves placing pieces of plastic and/or metal into the bones, increasing wrist function.
+Surgeons sometimes completely remove the carpal bone structure, replacing it with artificial equipment.

 Once completed, doctors will discuss a recovery plan with patients.
 These plans generally include:

-All surgical procedures come with a set of risks, for wrist replacement surgery this includes infection, blood clots, stroke, and rejection of foreign objects in the body.
+All surgical procedures come with a set of risks, for wrist replacement surgery includes infection, blood clots, stroke, and rejection of foreign objects in the body.
 Doctors will be aware of these risks and should discuss them with patients before allowing them to undergo surgery.